CODE OF CONDUCT

 Wilfrid Laurier University (WLU) and the Ottawa Paramedic Physical Abilities Test (OPPATTM) strive to create a positive and welcoming environment with mutual respect and open communication for our staff and candidates.
 It is our expectation that staff members, candidates, and visitors to the OPPATTM treat each other with courtesy and respect.

 While we understand that testing can be stressful, our staff will not tolerate any verbal or physical abuse by candidates, visitors, or other staff members in person, via email, or on the telephone.
-Aggressive behaviours, including but not limited to, yelling, threatening, swearing, name-calling, or belittling will result in our staff asking you to leave the premises (note: your registration fee will NOT be refunded).
+Abusive behaviour include, but are not limited to, yelling, threatening, swearing, name-calling, or belittling.
+Any form of abuse in person will result in our staff asking you to leave the premises (note: your registration fee will NOT be refunded).
 Further action, such as involvement from the Wilfrid Laurier University Special Constables, and/or the Waterloo Regional Police Services, and/or the Ottawa Police Services, may occur if the situation persists and/or escalates.

 Honesty, integrity, ethical behavior, and professional deportment are fundamental to the paramedic profession.
 Paramedic Services will be notified when a candidate: